sisrfeng/debugAP-ui/README.md

 Element ID: `console`

-The console window used by nvim-dap for the integrated terminal.
+The console window
+used by nvim-dap for the integrated terminal.

 ## Usage

-To get started simply call the setup method on startup, optionally providing  custom settings.
+simply call the setup method on ¿startup¿,
+(放进配置文件)

 ```lua
     lua require("dapui").setup()